nikithamarythomas/skindisease/README.md

 ACKNOWLEDGEMENTS
 Special thanks to the developers and contributors who helped build this project.
 Additionally, acknowledgment for the dataset sources and any libraries used.

+CONTACT INFORMATIONS
+For questions or support, contact at [nimisha.parameswaranthankamani@dcmail.ca / nikitha.thomas@dcmail.ca / geethu.vijayan@dcmail.ca / anju.sunny@dcmail.ca].

+FAQ
+1) What formats of images are supported?
+   The application supports JPEG and PNG formats.
+2) Can the model be trained on new data?
+   Yes, the model can be retrained using the skin.ipynb notebook with new data.